Chart Color Schemes

 AreaSearch assessment positions Meridan Plains - Little Mountain (North) ahead of most Australian regions for employment performance

-Workforce participation in the area is lower at 56.7%, compared to the regional average of 59.1%.
-The leading employment industries among residents are health care & social assistance, construction, and retail trade.
-Health care & social assistance shows strong specialization with an employment share 1.3 times the regional level, while agriculture, forestry & fishing has lower representation at 0.7% compared to the regional average of 4.5%.
-The area may offer limited local employment opportunities as indicated by the difference between Census working population and resident population.
+According to Census responses, a low 12.1% of residents work from home.
+Key industries of employment among residents are health care & social assistance, construction, and retail trade.
+The area specializes in health care & social assistance with an employment share of 130% compared to the regional level.
+Conversely, agriculture, forestry & fishing shows lower representation at 0.7% versus the regional average of 4.5%.

-Between September 2024 and September 2025, the labour force decreased by 2.8%, with employment decreasing by 2.4%, causing unemployment to fall by 0.4 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Meridan Plains - Little Mountain (North)'s employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+In the 12-month period ending September 2025, labour force decreased by 2.8%, and employment declined by 2.4%, causing the unemployment rate to fall by 0.4 percentage points.
+By comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Meridan Plains - Little Mountain (North)'s employment mix suggests local employment should increase by approximately 6.8% over five years and 14.0% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment